explaingit

 Difficulty · moderate Time to first run · 30min

-Free for personal use, copying, and modification with attribution; commercial use, redistribution, SaaS, and production deployments require a paid commercial license from the author.
+Free for personal use, copy, and modification, but commercial use, redistribution, and SaaS need a paid license from the author.

 In plain English